-'Blimey,' said Ron as Hermione said, 'That was really advanced magic, Harry!'
+'Blimey,' said Ron as Hermione gushed, 'That was really advanced magic, Harry!'

 Suddenly, they realised that they were on top of each other.
 With a yelp, Ron hurriedly rolled off Hermione, grunting as he jarred his leg.
 Hermione got to her feet quickly and helped Ron up.